- Home

 The hammerhead always amazes scuba divers.
 Occasionally, you’ll see them during a stay in Placencia while diving the south of Belize.
 Hammerheads frequent the edge of the continental shelf in the Atlantic, and that shelf cuts into southern Belize near Placencia.
 No matter how many times you see one, the hammerhead shark’s peculiar head shape — known as the cephalofoil — never stops impressing.

-Notably, hammerheads have their eyes on the sides of their T-shaped head.
-Additionally, this shape gives them lift while swimming.
-As a result, they can twist and turn easily as they chase prey.
+Hammerheads have their eyes on the sides of their T-shaped head.
+This shape gives them lift while swimming so they can twist and turn easily as they chase prey.
 Hammerheads hunt near the sea floor for fish, octopus, squid, crabs, and lobster.
-Moreover, sensors on their head detect electric signals, helping them track their favorite prey — stingrays hiding under the sand.
+Sensors on their head detect electric signals, helping them track their favorite prey — stingrays hiding under the sand.

 Before your dive, please review our diver snorkeler code of conduct to help us protect this incredible marine ecosystem.
 Ready to swim with sharks?
 Explore our dive and snorkel packages to book your trip.